 On February 15, 2013, a putative class action lawsuit, Robert Steele v.
 Zumiez Inc., was filed against the Company in the Superior Court of the State of California, County of San Francisco.
 The lawsuit purports to be brought on behalf of a class of all persons who are employed, or who have worked as, assistant store managers for the Company in the State of California from February 15, 2009 through the date of certification of the class in the lawsuit.
 The lawsuit alleges causes of action for failure to pay overtime wages, failure to pay wages for work done off-the-clock, failure to provide meal periods and rest breaks (and to pay meal and rest period premiums), failure to pay terminated employees all wages due at the time of termination, failure to provide employees with accurate itemized wage statements, failure to reimburse employees for business expenses and unfair business practices and declaratory relief.
 The Court has not set a date for a hearing on class certification and has not set a trial date.
-A second putative class action lawsuit, Ruben Hermandez v.
+A second putative class action lawsuit, Ruben Hernandez v.
 Zumiez Inc., was filed on September 3, 2013, alleging overlapping causes of action.
-On or about October 22, 2013, the class action allegations for the Hermandez case were dismissed without prejudice.
+On or about October 22, 2013, the class action allegations for the Hernandez case were dismissed without prejudice.
 On November 12, 2013, the parties in the Steele case agreed to a conditional settlement in the amount of \$1.3 million which is contingent upon the preliminary and final approval of the Court (the "Conditional Settlement").
 The parties have negotiated and executed a formal settlement agreement that is subject to the Court's approval.
 A motion for preliminary approval of the settlement was held on May 22, 2014 and was granted by the Court.
-On September 10, 2014, a hearing will be held for final approval of the settlement.
+A hearing was held on November 24, 2014 and the settlement was approved by the Court.
 The settlement was recorded in selling, general and administrative expenses on the condensed consolidated statements of income for the fiscal year ended February 1, 2014.

 Insurance Reserves-We use a combination of third-party insurance and self-insurance for a number of risk management activities including workers' compensation, general liability and employee-related health care benefits.
 We maintain reserves for our self-insured losses, which are estimated based on historical claims experience and actuarial and other assumptions.
-The self-insurance reserve at August 2, 2014 and February 1, 2014 was \$2.3 million and \$1.7 million.
+The self-insurance reserve at November 1, 2014 and February 1, 2014 was \$2.4 million and \$1.7 million.